 DOI / PMID / SNARE Database

-Burkhardt P., Hattendorf D. A., Weis W. I., Fasshauer D.
+Burkhardt P., Hattendorf D. A., Weis W. I., Fasshauer D

 Munc18a controls SNARE assembly through its interaction with the syntaxin N-peptide.